 iGuzzini Kuala Pendant Lamp

-Materials: Bell shade lampshades made of white and translucent acrylic.
+Materials: Bell or clock shaped conical lampshade in white and translucent acrylic.
 Chromed metal (iron) ball on top of the lampshade.
 Some plastic parts.
-White painted Bakelite socket.
+White painted Bakelite E27 socket.

 Cord Length: 100 cm / 39.37’’